 The business sponsor or employer must apply for review in relation to a refusal of a Standard Business Sponsorship or nomination application.

 Half the application fee will be refunded if you are successful with your MRT appeal.

 There is no refund if your application is not successful, or if you later withdraw your MRT application.

 What is the time limit on applying for MRT review?

-It is important to note that there are strict time limits on lodging your application for MRT appeal.
+It is important to note that there is a strict time limit by which you need to submit your MRT appeal application.
 The time limit will depend on the decision which is being challenged.
 However, the time limit within which you need to apply for MRT review is generally short.

 It is important that you carefully read the refusal or cancellation notice from the Department – this will tell you whether your refusal or cancellation is MRT reviewable, and the time by which you need to submit your application for review.

 How long do I have to wait before my matter is heard?

 Generally speaking, waiting times are very lengthy and is around 12 to 18 months.
-Check the MRT website for expected processing time.
+Check the MRT website for average processing time.